Industry apprentices are being given a unique opportunity to add their voice to the national debate on vocational learning.

-Ann Watson, Managing Director of EAL, said: “With government’s Green Deal finally going live, following delays and uncertainties at the end of 2012, demand for installers of energy efficient technologies will rise over the coming months and years.
-Businesses should be ready to take advantage of the huge investment in sustainable technologies, with government putting in an initial £125million to fund the cash back scheme.
+Ann Watson, Managing Director of EAL, said: “With the government’s Green Deal finally going live, following delays and uncertainties at the end of 2012, demand for installers of energy-efficient technologies will rise over the coming months and years.
+Businesses should be ready to take advantage of the huge investment in sustainable technologies, with the government putting in an initial £125million to fund the cashback scheme.
 It is hoped this will inspire much greater private investment, to cover the initial cost of installing solid wall and cavity insulation in homes, to name just two of the 45 different types of improvements currently available under the Green Deal.

 “On top of this investment, £3.5million has been made available to fund training in key Green Deal skills.
 It is expected that 60,000 jobs will be supported in the insulation sector alone by 2015 – up from 26,000 in 2011.
 It is important that high quality, rigorous training and qualifications are available to workers and businesses if they are to take advantage of this opportunity.
 Homeowners must also be assured that Green Deal assessors and installers who are carrying out work on their houses are qualified to the highest standards if the scheme is to succeed.

 “EAL recently launched a new qualification to help tradespeople spot the potential to install energy-saving measures.
-The award winning Level 2 Award in Understanding Sustainable Refurbishment (QCF) from EAL helps businesses to identify low carbon business opportunities through the Green Deal.
-Learners will be taken through the need for energy efficient buildings, the energy relationship between building materials, systems and occupancy and how to develop their roles onsite so they can improve the energy performance of a building.
+The award-winning Level 2 Award in Understanding Sustainable Refurbishment from EAL helps businesses to identify low carbon business opportunities through the Green Deal.
+Learners will be taken through the need for energy-efficient buildings, the energy relationship between building materials, systems and occupancy and how to develop their roles on site so they can improve the energy performance of a building.